 Operational Months: All year round.

-Age Suitability: Adults and children over 7 – guests under 18 must be accompanied by an adult.
-Families with children aged 2-7 may also visit this project.
+Age Suitability: Adults and children 7+ – guests under 18 must be accompanied by an adult.
+Families with children aged 2-7 may visit this project.

-Fitness Level: Moderate – cross a shallow stream via a bamboo bridge and enter the forest, following trails with some steep sections for about 2 hours, stopping to watch the elephants forage.
+Fitness Level: Moderate – cross a shallow stream via a bamboo bridge and enter the forest, following trails with some steep sections for about 2 hours, stopping to watch the elephants forage along the way.